 Life and Times of General George Pickett

-"The Life and Times of General George Pickett" returns to the stage in 2013 to commemorate the Civil War Sesquicentennial, as an adjunct to the 2013 Civil War Connections Speakers Series.
+"The Life and Times of General George Pickett" returns to the stage in 2014 as the park continues its commemoration of the Civil War Sesquicentennial.

 Retired Hollywood director Andrew V. McLaglen ("The Blue & The Gray," "The Undefeated," and Shenandoah") has said of the show: "George Pickett was reincarnated in front of our eyes.
 Mike Vouri as General Pickett relived this man's life with a magnificent performance climaxing with the fateful order to charge Cemetery Hill at Gettysburg, which will always be remembered as Pickett's Charge."